How Do You Teach Compassion for Special Needs Classmates?

 One last thought…in this new 21st century, we’ve been fortunate in our community to personally not experience prejudice based on the color of our skin or the amount of money we make.
 I haven’t noticed this kind of prejudice, in general, among the kids so maybe special needs kids is the new frontier of diversity.
 It’s actually a golden opportunity for “typical” kids to learn how to get along with kids who are different from them.

 That being said, my 4th grader’s friend who has a very kind heart and a real interest and talent for relating to special needs kids tried to help the little girl who didn’t understand how other kids wanted to be treated.
-She had invited that little girl over for a play date and tried to coach her into acting and looking her best.
-Her other friends really gave her a hard time for befriending this little girl so the girl with the kind heart ended up crying over this.
+She had invited that little girl over for a playdate and tried to coach her into acting and looking her best.
+Her other friends really gave her a hard time befriending this little girl so the girl with the kind heart ended up crying over this.
 So…there is a big opportunity for all of us here.
-We can coach our daughter to stand up for her friend with the kind heart as well as be tolerant of the little girl who doesn’t know how others want to be treated.
+We can coach our daughter to stand up for her friend with a kind heart as well as be tolerant of the little girl who doesn’t know how others want to be treated.

-And the upside?… In the workplace, there are always people who are difficult to get along with whether they are peers, bosses or direct reports.
+And the upside?… In the workplace, there are always people who are difficult to get along with whether they are peers, bosses, or direct reports.
 What a gift we can give our children if they learn the skills to get along with people who are very different from themselves.

 I would love your thoughts and experiences so please comment!